 Closing note

 The performance cost and the billing cost of a missing index are two views of the same sequential scan.
 The database does not distinguish.
 A query that reads 1.5 million pages from disk costs CPU time and I/O quota.
 Both of those are already paid for in the instance class your team chose, and if the scan pushes them above threshold, the team upgrades the instance.
 That upgrade is the cost of the missing index, compounding monthly, indefinitely.
 One CREATE INDEX CONCURRENTLY is a cheaper fix than a forever-larger instance.
+If you want to catch these before they merge, see how guardrails catch risky changes at PR time.

 Sources